Hertfordshire puddingstone

 A fragment from a quern of probable Roman date made from Hertfordshire puddingstone.
-The rock contains many oval shaped grey and white pebbles of varying sizes in a quartz (silica) matrix.
+This unusual conglomerate rock consists of ovoid flint pebbles of various colours and sizes embedded in a tough silicified matrix.

 Hertfordshire puddingstone is a conglomerate sedimentary rock composed of rounded flint pebbles cemented together by a younger matrix of silica quartz.
 The distinctive rock is largely confined to the English counties of Buckinghamshire and Hertfordshire but small amounts occur throughout the London Basin.
 It is quite commonly found in fields in and around Chesham, where pieces can be seen as boundary stones and in rockeries.
 Despite a superficial similarity to concrete, it is an entirely natural silcrete.
 A fracture runs across both the pebbles and the sandy matrix as both have equal strength unlike concrete where the pebbles remain whole and a fracture occurs only in the matrix.
 Like other puddingstones, it derives its name from the manner in which the embedded flints resemble the plums in a pudding.
 It forms the local base of the Upnor Formation of the Lambeth Group (lower Eocene, 56-55 million years ago).